Altinn/altinn-studio-docs/content/authorization/_index.md

 ### Access control Altinn Apps

-Applications created in Altinn Studio, is based on an application template that is integrated with Altinn Authorization.
-This means that out from the box these application has preconfigured settings related to authorization.
+Altinn Studio bases applications created in Altinn Studio on an application template setup with Altinn Authorization.
+This setup means these applications have preconfigured authorization settings that are out of the box.

-- Each App needs to define a policy that defines who can access an appliaction and what the user can do.
+- Each App needs to define a policy determining who can access an application and what the user can do.
-- Each API in template is configured with a policy enforcement point that verifies that API caller is authorized to perform operations on applications.
-As exmample the API to read data is [configured to have "read" access](https://github.com/Altinn/app-lib-dotnet/blob/main/src/Altinn.App.Api/Controllers/DataController.cs#L252) while the API to save data for an application [requires "write" access](https://github.com/Altinn/app-lib-dotnet/blob/main/src/Altinn.App.Api/Controllers/DataController.cs#L309).
+- Each API in the template is configured with a policy enforcement point that verifies that the API caller is authorized to perform operations on applications.
+For example, the API to read data is [configured to have "read" access](https://github.com/Altinn/app-lib-dotnet/blob/main/src/Altinn.App.Api/Controllers/DataController.cs#L252) while the API to save data for an application [requires "write" access](https://github.com/Altinn/app-lib-dotnet/blob/main/src/Altinn.App.Api/Controllers/DataController.cs#L309).
-- The App template uses Altinn platform components like storage that is preconfigured authorize access based on policy defined.
+- The app template uses Altinn platform components like preconfigured storage that authorize access based on the defined policy.

 ### Access control Altinn Resource Registry Resources

-Resources in Altinn Resource registry is metadata pointing to a digital service implemented outside of the Altinn Platform.
+Resources in the Altinn Resource registry are metadata pointing to a digital service implemented outside the Altinn Platform.
 The service owner defines the resource with attributes like name and description and creates a XACML policy for that resource.
-When users access the digital service, the policy enforcement point in that digital service do a call to Altinn Authorization to verify if user is authorized to access.
+When users access the digital service, the Policy enforcement points out that the digital service calls Altinn Authorization to verify if the user is authorized to access it.